top of page

 3rd Great-Grandmother of Janice Washington Vickers

-As a mulatto woman born in Sumter County, Mary Ann Portes likely belonged to a mixed-race community that straddled the racial and social divides of the time.
-Her heritage may have included both Choctaw Indian and white ancestry, reflecting the complex racial dynamics of the region.
+As a mulatto woman born in Sumter County, Mary Ann Portes belonged to a mixed-race community that straddled the racial and social divides of the time.
+Her heritage included both Choctaw Indian and Irish ancestry, reflecting the complex racial dynamics of the region.
 The Treaty of Dancing Rabbit Creek, which led to the removal of Native American tribes from the Southeast, resulted in intermingling between Native American, African American, and European American populations.

 Mary Ann outlived her husband, who passed away in 1901.
 She lived to the age of 82, passing away on August 14, 1917, in Gainesville, Sumter County, Alabama.
 Her life story is a testament to resilience, perseverance, and the enduring spirit of those who sought to build a better future for themselves and their descendants despite the challenges of their time.
 Today, she is remembered as a pioneering figure in her family's history, whose legacy continues to inspire future generations.